← Back to 史記

 81

 In the fourth month of Duke Ling's first year, Duke Kang of Qin said: 'Formerly, when Duke Wen entered, he had no guard.
-Therefore there were the troubles of Lu and Xi.'
-They then greatly provided Prince Yong with guards.
-The crown prince's mother Mu Ying day and night embraced the crown prince to wail and weep at court, saying: 'What crime did the former lord commit?
-What crime did his successor also commit?
+Therefore, there were the troubles of Lu and Xi.'
+They then provided Prince Yong with a large guard.
+The crown prince's mother Mu Ying day and night embraced the crown prince to wail and weep at court, saying: 'What wrong did the former lord do?
+What wrong did his successor do?
 To abandon the proper and seek a lord from outside—where will you place this one?'
 She left the court, then embraced him and went to Zhao Dun's place.
-She knocked her head and said: 'The former lord presented this son and entrusted him to you, saying "this son is talented, I receive his favor; If not talented, I will resent you".'
+She kowtowed and said: 'The former lord presented this son and entrusted him to you, saying "this son is talented, I receive his favor; If not talented, I will resent you".
 Now the lord has died, and the words are still in the ear, but you abandon him.
 How can this be?'
-Zhao Dun and the various grandees were all troubled by Mu Ying, and moreover feared execution, so they turned back from what they had welcomed and established the crown prince Yi Gao.
+Zhao Dun and the grandees were all troubled by Mu Ying and also feared execution, so they turned back from the one they had welcomed and established the crown prince Yi Gao.
 This was Duke Ling.
-They dispatched troops to resist those Qin was sending with Prince Yong.
-Zhao Dun acted as general and went to attack Qin, defeating them at Ling Hu.
-Xian Mie and Sui Hui fled and went to Qin.
+They dispatched troops to resist the forces Qin was sending with Prince Yong.
+Zhao Dun served as general and went to attack Qin, defeating them at Linghu.
+Xian Mie and Sui Hui fled away to Qin.
 In autumn, the lords of Qi, Song, Wei, Zheng, Cao, and Xu all met with Zhao Dun and allied at Hu, because Duke Ling had newly been established.

 82